tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 Previously we saw how the contribution of red divides the green on one side (right) but constrains the green on the opposite (left) side.
 Can we say the same thing for electricity?
 Does current (I) ‘divide' resistance (R) and is resistance (R) ‘constrained' by current (I)?

 We also see how we can apply a mathematical function to each point, with the N-source having the ability to multiply, and the children having the ability to divide.

+This is especially interesting as it places *thought* as the *Negotiating* quality, *feeling* as the *Defining* quality, and *behavior* as the *Contributing* quality.
+This also then makes the axis that exists between *feelings* and *behavior* the spectrum acrosss which new *thought* will emerge.
+This also begs the questions, what is the psychological equivalent of the *4th dot*?

 There are many new ways of looking at energy in all its forms when viewed tholonically.